Oleh Handei

-Oleh Handei (born March 5, 1999, in Kyiv, Ukraine) is a Ukrainian short track speed skater.
-He competed in the 500 metres event at the 2022 Winter Olympics where he did not advance from the heat.
+Oleh Volodymyrovych Handei (born March 5, 1999, in Kyiv, Ukraine) is a Ukrainian short track speed skater.
+He competed in the 500 metres event at the 2022 Winter Olympics, where he did not advance from the heat.

 Sporting career

-Handei took up the sport in 2009 in his home city Kyiv.
+Handei took up the sport in 2009 in his home city, Kyiv.
 Before that, he tried figure skating.

-Handei started his international sporting career in late 2016 when he skated at the World Cup.
+He started his international sporting career in late 2016 when he skated at the World Cup.
 He debuted during that season at the World Junior Championships.
-He represented Ukraine in different competitions during the next seasons.
+He represented Ukraine in various competitions over the following seasons.

-Oleh Handei managed to qualify for his first Winter Games in Beijing based on the performances during the 2021–22 World Cup.
+Handei qualified for his first Winter Games in Beijing based on his performances during the 2021–22 World Cup.

+Handei qualified for the 2026 Winter Olympics in the 500-meter and 1,500-meter events.
+He planned to wear a helmet with the phrase "Where there is heroism, there is no final defeat" by Ukrainian poet Lina Kostenko, but was forbidden by the International Skating Union as a political slogan.
+He disputed the order, asserting it was a motivational quote rather than being related to the Russo-Ukrainian war.